isaacnmm/pestpolicy-hugo2XX/content/posts/steam-controller-review/index.md

 layout: post
 ---

-Steam has released both the Steam Link and the [Steam Controller](https: //www. amazon. com/dp/B016KBVBCS/? tag=p-policy-20).
+Steam has released both the Steam Link and the [Steam Controller](https://www.amazon. com/dp/B016KBVBCS/? tag=p-policy-20).
 The Steam Link helps you in gaming on the TV through a gaming rig. - However, in this post, I will do a Steam Controller review.
-The Steam Controller aims to close the PC-console gap among one of the[PC Wireless [controllers](https: //pestpolicy. com/best-controller-for-steam-link/)](https: //pestpolicy. com/).
+The Steam Controller aims to close the PC-console gap among one of the[PC Wireless [controllers](https://pestpolicy.com/best-controller-for-steam-link/)](https://pestpolicy.com/).

-Steam [Controller](https: //pestpolicy. com/best-controller-for-retropie/) will spice up your gaming to look like the console gamepad, maybe even better.
+Steam [Controller](https://pestpolicy.com/best-controller-for-retropie/) will spice up your gaming to look like the console gamepad, maybe even better.
 Notably, the video controller layout design, particularly analog sticks and buttons, has somehow remained the same for some time now.

-However, there have been minor but notable changes such as the addition of the light bar [DualShock 4](https: //www. amazon. com/dp/B00BGA9X9W/? tag=p-policy-20) at Amazon and [Microsoft Xbox One](https: //www. amazon. com/dp/B00KL3WBBC/? tag=p-policy-20) at Amazon with its new rumble triggers.
+However, there have been minor but notable changes such as the addition of the light bar [DualShock 4](https://www.amazon. com/dp/B00BGA9X9W/? tag=p-policy-20) at Amazon and [Microsoft Xbox One](https://www.amazon. com/dp/B00KL3WBBC/? tag=p-policy-20) at Amazon with its new rumble triggers.

 Pros: - Great for strategy gaming - analogue stick and Solid buttons - Additional dimension to the Touchpads Cons: - Buttons are small - Lacks total precision

 For most PC gamers, the **mouse** and **keyboard** combo is the ultimate solution. - However, Valve has been trying to combine the console and PC gaming capabilities using Steam technology.
-The [steam controller](https: //www. amazon. com/dp/B016KBVBCS/? tag=p-policy-20) on Amazon is the recent solution by valve aiming to enhance PC-Console gaming combination.
+The [steam controller](https://www.amazon. com/dp/B016KBVBCS/? tag=p-policy-20) on Amazon is the recent solution by valve aiming to enhance PC-Console gaming combination.

 ##  Steam Controller Review